 Do I have to become a pilot or combat systems officer?

 No. The vast majority of Air Force jobs do not involve flying at all.
 In the civilian world there are thousands of jobs and careers – doctors, lawyers, law enforcement, engineers, financial careers, food-service management – the list is endless.
 For almost every civilian out in the workforce, there is an Air Force officer counterpart performing a similar job.
-For more information about the many careers available, check out our Careers section.
+For more information about the many careers available, click here.

 When do I actually receive my commission as an Air Force officer?